17 Best Things to Do in Surakarta (Solo), The Lost Sunanate of Java

 13. Candi Sukuh

-Candi Sukuh is a Hindu Temple situated under Mount Lawu around 40 km. from Surakarta.
+Candi Sukuh is a Hindu Temple situated under Mount Lawu, around 40 km from Surakarta.
 It’s rather simple, unlike the grandeur and magnificent Prambanan (Hindu) and Borobodur (Buddhist) temples near Yogyakarta and Magelang respectively.

 Some visitors find similarities between Candi Sukuh and the Mayan temples in Mexico or the Inca temples in Peru.
-I think it was the beginning of a bigger temple complex, but the collapse of the Majapahit Empire stopped the development.
+I believe it was the beginning of a bigger temple complex, but the collapse of the Majapahit Empire stopped the development.

 14. Candi Cetho